Jesse Lee Soffer: Career

-Since then, he has guest-starred on a number of television series including CSI: Miami, The Mentalist and Rizzoli & Isles.
+Soffer guest-starred on a number of television series including CSI: Miami, The Mentalist and Rizzoli & Isles.
 In 2012, he co-starred with Jordana Spiro in the short-lived Fox medical drama The Mob Doctor as Nate Devlin, the streetwise brother of Dr. Grace Devlin (Spiro).
 Later that year, he co-starred as Travis Alexander in Lifetime's original movie Jodi Arias: Dirty Little Secret.

 In June 2013, it was reported Soffer had joined the cast of the NBC police procedural drama Chicago P.D., the first spin-off show from the drama Chicago Fire as Det.
 Jay Halstead.
-Halstead was introduced in the second season premiere of Chicago Fire.
+Halstead was introduced in the second-season premiere of Chicago Fire.
 Chicago P.D. premiered on January 8, 2014.
 On March 19, 2014, NBC renewed the series for a second season.
 NBC officially announced that the second season would premiere on September 24, 2014.
-Soffer does his own stunts on the show.
+Soffer did his own stunts on the show.

-On September 24, 2014, Soffer appeared in the second-season premiere of the YouTube comedy/talk webseries Talking Marriage with Ryan Bailey.

-On November 16, 2021, Soffer joined Will Lowery and Doug Smith on the podcqst Beyond the Fairway to discuss the similarities between acting and golf, how he got into the game, discovers Will hits cross handed, and much more!

-On August 30, 2022, it was announced that season 10 of Chicago PD will be the last one for Soffer.
+On August 30, 2022, it was announced that season 10 of Chicago P.D. would be the last one for Soffer.
 His last appearance was on October 5, 2022, on episode 3.

-On October 20, 2022, Variety announced Soffer will be back to Chicago P.D. as a director.
-He will direct episode 16 which is set to air in 2023.
-This will mark his directoral debut.
+On October 20, 2022, Variety reported Soffer would be back to Chicago P.D. as a director.
+He directed episode 16 titled "Deadlocked", which aired on March 22, 2023, marking his directorial debut.
+In March 2024, it was announced that Soffer would direct another episode of Chicago P.D.
+He directed episode 12 titled "Inventory", which aired on May 15, 2024.

-Personal life

-Soffer was in a relationship with Chicago P.D. co-star Sophia Bush from May 2014 to November 2016.

-Soffer began dating Chicago Med star Torrey DeVitto, officially confirming their romance in August 2018, after a year of dating.
-The pair announced they had ended their relationship in May 2019.
+On June 20, 2024, Variety announced Soffer would join the cast of FBI: International for Season 4 as a new series regular after replacing Luke Kleintank, who played Scott Forrester, since its debut and left near the end of Season 3.